Troubleshooting uptime monitoring

-If you are having difficulties obtaining accurate uptime information, or with excessive uptime/downtime alerts, try the following solutions.
+If you are having difficulties obtaining accurate uptime information, or experience excessive uptime/downtime alerts, please review the instructions for using this feature.

 - Make sure your site is connecting normally to Watchful.
 If not, please review our troubleshooting connection problems guide.

 - Be sure that your domain name in Watchful site settings matches EXACTLY the address of your website, especially in regards to the use of

 Word to Checkoption in your site details is spelled correct.
 If you are unsure about this, remove the